For years, this was the biggest limitation of WordPress.com.

 One of the biggest advantages of WordPress.com is continuity.

-You’re not building on a platform designed to lock content behind paywalls or limit ownership.
-You own your content, your domain, and your site structure.
-If your project grows, the platform grows with you.
+You’re not building on a platform designed to limit ownership or force migrations later.
+You control your content, domain, and structure.

 When It’s Not the Right Fit

-• You want complete control over hosting environments
+- You want complete freedom over hosting environments

 FAQ: WordPress.com Plugins and Themes